 Postgraduate Living Costs

 If you are attending a course away from home, then you are going to have a few extra settling in costs.
 Rent in the UK can vary depending on what you want to rent, and where you want to rent it.
 If you don't mind sharing with others costs can be from between around £300 to £800 per month for standard student accommodation.
 Don't forget about daily commuting to and from your course as well as that all-important socialising and relaxing outside of your course.
 The costs of feeding yourself can vary from a cheap £30 per week upwards as it really depends on your lifestyle and diet.
 If you are leaving a career to retrain as a teacher, then you need to think about how your lifestyle might need to change over the hectic PGCE year to keep living costs down.

-There is plenty of funding available for PGCE students who wish to train to become teachers.
+There is plenty of funding available for PGCE students who wish to train to become teachers including a good selection of teaching bursaries.
 Postgraduate students will qualify for funding through their local student finance authority, and many students will qualify for a bursary from the National College for Teaching and Leadership.
 If you have an undergraduate degree of a 2:2 or above and want to teach, then you may qualify for a bursary of up to £26,000.
 For those who wish to teach subjects that are in demand like maths then you could qualify for a grant of up to £30,000, which is given as a £20,000 bursary during your course and then a further £10,000 once you start teaching.

 In England, there are postgraduate teaching training courses that are for the highest qualified graduates.
 These courses are known as School Direct programs and are salaried positions where you learn as you teach gaining Qualified Teacher Status through experience.